Frequently asked questions

 In Washington state, certain rights are afforded victims and survivors of victims.
 These rights are listed in RCW 7.69.010 and in the Washington State Constitution, Article I, Section 35.

 RCW 9.94A.885(3) provides that the prosecuting attorney shall make reasonable efforts to notify victims, survivors of victims, witnesses, and the law enforcement agency or agencies that conducted the investigation, of the date and place of the hearing.
 Information about victims, survivors of victims or witnesses receiving this notice are confidential and shall not be available to the offender.
-The Board assumes that the prosecuting attorney will meet this obligation.
+The Washington State Clemency and Pardons Board ("Board") assumes that the prosecuting attorney will meet this obligation.

 Are hearings open to the public?

-Yes, all hearings of the Clemency and Pardons Board are open to the public.
+Yes, all hearings of the Board are open to the public.

 Do I have the right to attend a hearing?